memorius/policy-auction/README-datastructures.txt

   - Note the 'version' and 'prev' items are deliberately inverted between pending and non-pending: the pending ones are intended to NOT collide until propagated to policy_new_votes, so that the conflict resolution can occur there when the vote counting happens; the non-pending ones collide here and the oldest one wins.
   - "Penalty" votes: when withdrawing votes from a policy, you only get back a percentage (say 50% - see voting config "vote_withdrawal_penalty_percentage") of the votes.
 This must participate in conflict resolution so is stored in the vote records.
     - Withdrawals are represented as a negative vote against the policy (conceptually, decrement of policy total), and a negative "penalty" value associated with that vote decrement (conceptually, decrement of the user's balance) - e.g. if you withdraw 100 votes, you record -100 vote increment, and -50 penalty.
-    - Each user vote record also tracks the cumulative total of penalty votes for this user, so we don't have to go all the way back through the chain to calculate it.
+    - Each user vote record also tracks the cumulative total of penalty votes per policy per for this user, so we don't have to go all the way back through the chain to calculate it.
+We track it per policy so we can ignore it for deleted policies.
+  - When user creates a policy, the records include the created policyID and the initial mandatory vote allocation to  the new policy.
   - To determine the list of entries which add up to make the user's current vote allocation, taking into account conflict resolution, read all the user_policy_votes.votes_ supercolumns, organize by version -> prev_version, and find the newest version that has an unbroken chain of extant prev_version links.
-If there's a conflict, the chain will be broken for the newer ones whose basis lost the conflict resolution, because they collide since they write the same votes_<prev_version> item.
-Then, ignore allocations to any policies that have since been deleted / made inactive.
+    - If there's a conflict, the chain will be broken for the newer ones whose basis lost the conflict resolution, because they collide since they write the same votes_<prev_version> item.
+      - When we find such items whose parent doesn't exist, then we delete them immediately.
+      - If they include policy creations, then we delete the policy.
+This eventually cleans up (albeit after temporary exposure to other users) if someone manages to double-create, which would double-spend their votes.
-  - For efficiency, the conflicted orphans could eventually be deleted, and we could keep a timestamp of prev_version up to which we have resolved everything.
+    - We could keep a timestamp of prev_version up to which we have resolved everything.
+Need to go back at least GC_GRACE_SECONDS each time though.
+  - Ignore allocations to any policies that have since been marked deleted.
+  - Combine allocations to any policies that are marked merged - only show the merge target.
-  - To calculate unallocated votes, add up all the vote salary entries; then take the last conflict-resolved votes_ entry, subtract from the salary the sum of its newtotal values for all policies, then subtract from this the cumulative_penalty_votes value.
+  - To calculate unallocated votes, add up all the vote salary entries; then take the last conflict-resolved votes_ entry, subtract from the salary the sum of its newtotal values for all policies, then subtract from this the sum of the penaltytotal values.
   - Propagating to policy_new_votes: see below.

 policy_new_votes: